 Factors like these explain why 85% of property owners across the Asia Pacific region say they expect enhanced mobility to define the future of work.

-In countries like Australia and New Zealand, the workforce has already gone mobile.
+In Australia and New Zealand, the workforce has already gone mobile.
 Australia ranks first and New Zealand third in global mobile connectivity according to the latest GSMA index.
 This report ranks countries on four criteria: the strength of their mobile infrastructure, the cost of access, consumer demand and the availability of relevant mobile content.

 Millennials can't live without their smartphones